2013 Acura RDX Interior

-Reviewers are impressed with RDX’s cabin.
+Reviewers are impressed with the 2013 Acura RDX’s cabin.
 They appreciate that it’s made with high-quality materials, and they like that there’s plenty of space to stretch out in the front and rear seats.
 Another bonus is that the interior controls are easy to use, even with the optional navigation system.

 - "The 2013 RDX interior evolved in step with its exterior: the new cabin is far more upscale and attractive than that of its predecessor." -- Automobile Magazine

 - "Strides in refinement are evident when you slide into the seat.
 From the low levels of road and wind noise to the glove-soft leather on the seats and steering wheel, the RDX is an eminently pleasant place in which to spend time.
 There's a greater sense of space in the cabin, too, though the actual dimensional gains are rather modest.
 Still, airiness is welcome whether it's illusory or not." -- Inside Line

 - "Inside, the center stack is much more intuitive, with climate controls, audio and navigation buttons grouped together." -- AutoWeek